2023 Solar Incentives Guide for Kearney, MO - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of the cost of your solar system.
+Federal solar incentives are probably the first thing that comes to mind when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
+The ITC allows you to claim a tax credit for a predetermined percentage of the cost of your solar system.

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now referred to as the Clean Energy Credit.
-The Clean Energy Credit re-raises the credit up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
-After 2032, the percentage will be reduced slightly each year until the end of the program in 2035.
-Starting in 2023, it will also be easier to get credits for energy storage systems with the new act.
+In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
+The Clean Energy Credit re-raises the credit up to 30% for solar installation projects started after January 1, 2022, and completed by the end of 2032.
+After this, the credit percentage will be reduced slightly each year until the end of the program in 2035.
+Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.

-More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit will apply to you is to get in touch with your local Kearney solar panel company.
+Click here to learn more about the new Inflation Reduction Act.
+The easiest way to learn more about how the new Clean Energy Credit might apply to you is to get in touch with your local Kearney solar panel installation expert.

 State & Local Solar Incentives